Japanese beetle, Popillia japonica

 Injury

-In vegetables, feeding injury by adults is usually the primary concern.
-Adults feed on leaves, buds, and flowers of certain vegetables.
+While Japanese beetles can cause injury to plants in both the adult and larval stages, injury by adults is more obvious and is usually the primary concern in vegetables.
+Adults feed on leaves, buds, and flowers of many commonly grown vegetables.
 Feeding is usually restricted to the tender tissues between the larger leaf veins, which results in skeletonized leaves.
-Persistent and severe feeding on young or stressed plants can lead to stunted growth or death.
+Persistent and severe feeding on young or unhealthy plants can lead to stunted growth or death.
 Mature, healthy plants can tolerate some feeding, but severe injury can reduce plant growth and yield.

 Monitoring